-This year, the ICO has issued some of its biggest fines for historic data breaches involving a host of major organisations, including airlines, online retailers and a global hotel chain.
+Since its formation, the ICO has issued some of its biggest fines for historic data breaches involving a host of major organisations, including airlines, online retailers and a global hotel chain.

 Under GDPR, organisations that fail to protect customer data can face potentially devastating fines from their respective DPAs.